 A survey conducted by the Michigan Beekeepers’ Association revealed that 79% of respondents prefer to receive emails, more than any other medium.

 “The money is in the list” has been a common mantra for years in the internet marketing world, and there’s a good reason for that.

-When you consider the intensity of the noise on Facebook, Twitter, and other social media networks, it becomes clearer that the best place to communicate better with potential customers is via their inboxes.
+When you consider the intensity of the noise on Facebook, Twitter and other social media networks, it becomes clearer that the best place to communicate with potential customers is via their inboxes.

-There are several benefits of having a list, but it all boils down to this: email outperforms display advertising and social media advertising combined.
+There are several benefits to having a list, but it all boils down to this: email outperforms display advertising and social media advertising combined.

 Yes, my blog generates lots of free traffic from Google and other search engines, but search traffic takes more time to kickstart.
 In fact, depending on your strategy, it may take anywhere from 24 to 72 hours to get Google to index your fresh content page.